Governance of the Stamford Endowed Schools

 The Governing Body is responsible for determining the aims and overall conduct of the Stamford Endowed Schools.
 In conjunction with the Principal and the Heads, it sets and reviews the policies, plans and procedures that will ensure the best possible education for present and future pupils of the Schools.
 See below for a full list of the governing body.

-Nicholas Rudd-Jones – Chair of the Governing Body:
+Nicholas Rudd-Jones – Chair of the Governing Body

-Nicholas joined the Governing Body in 2014 and was appointed Chair of the Governing Body in June 2019.
+Nicholas joined the Governing Body in 2014 and was appointed Chair in June 2019.

-Steve Brown was appointed in 2014, is the Health & Safety Governor and a member of the Finance & Estates Committee.
+Steve Brown is a member of the Finance Committee.
 Steve is currently a Non-Executive Director of a number of public and private sector organisations, including a construction plc and the Peterborough and Stamford NHS Foundation Trust.
 He was previously a founding director of Centre Parcs, Managing Director of Champneys Health and Fitness Group, and a director within the Thomas Cook Group.
 He was a Governor of the University of Derby and remains a member of the University Court.

-Steve is Fellow of the Institute of Chartered Accountants in England and Wales and was appointed as a Governor of the Stamford Endowed Schools in 2006.
+Steve is a Fellow of the Institute of Chartered Accountants in England and Wales and was appointed as a Governor of the Stamford Endowed Schools in 2006.
 He and his wife live in Stamford, and their daughter and two sons were all pupils of the Stamford Endowed Schools.
 His interests include the National Trust where he is Chairman of the Midlands Region.

-William is Vice Chairman and owner of Produce World, one of the UK’s largest producers and packers of vegetables and potatoes with operations across the UK.
-William was appointed on to the Governing Body in 2015 and as well as serving on the Governance and Nominations Committee he is the SJS Liaison Governor.
+William is Chairman and owner of Burgess Farms, one of the UK’s largest producers and packers of vegetables and potatoes with operations across the UK.
+William was appointed on to the Governing Body in 2015 and is now the Vice-Chairman of Governors and Chairman of the Governance and Nominations Committee and senior school staff liaison.

-After six years of teaching in Lancashire, Bill joined Stamford School in 1988 as a maths teacher and went on to become Deputy Head in 2007, and Acting Head for a short period.
+After six years of teaching in Lancashire, Bill joined Stamford School in 1988 as a maths teacher and went on to become Deputy Head in 2007 and Acting Head for a short period.
 Bill brings a wealth of educational experience to the Board and the Finance Committee in particular, including timetabling, staff development, and the use of IT in the classroom.
 He is also a qualified ISI Inspector, a DoE Assessor and has been heavily involved in pupil recruitment both locally and internationally.

 Bill is a graduate of St John’s College, Oxford, where he read maths.
 Like all good maths teachers, he has a passion for bridge and Bill is currently captain of Stamford.